 Located at Loyola University Chicago's Center for Translational Research and Education, the Pak Lab is directed by Toni R. Pak, PhD.

-Our research is focused on the molecular signaling mechanisms of nuclear steroid receptors in the brain during both pubertal development and aging/menopause.
+Our research is focused on the molecular signaling mechanisms of nuclear steroid receptors in the brain across the lifespan: from puberty to aging/menopause.
 Elucidating the molecular basis of nuclear steroid receptor-mediated gene expression is critical to understanding how steroid hormones modulate a variety of physiological and disease processes.
 We currently have 2 active areas of research in the lab: A) estrogen receptor signaling in the aging brain; B) glucocorticoid receptor signaling in the adolescent brain.

 Our approaches include direct modification (gene splicing, post-translational modifications), accessory regulation (association with co-regulatory proteins), and epigenetic modulation (regulation of microRNAs, target gene availability).
 We use a variety of cell and animal models, and an extensive array of techniques, to study the important periods of pubertal development (and how alcohol may play a role in shaping long-term functionality of the receptors) and post-menopausal aging (where the decline in circulating estrogens can cause rapid neurodegeneration and alterations in ER beta function).